kevwalsh/carota/_posts/2016-01-04-stuff-to-do.md

 ---
 layout: page
 title: "Coming for the weekend?"
-excerpt: "What to do around <br />these parts"
+excerpt: "What to do around <br />these parts."
 image:
+  svg: canoe.svg
-  icon: canoe.png
+  png: canoe.png
 ---

 #### Swimming